c0debreaker/mobx-passingstores-around/README.md

 A small progam which shows different ways of consuming a Mobx store.

 The header component is using props to render the value from store.

-However, the Footer component is using the store provider by Mobx.Provider with the use of Mobx.Inject.
+However, the Footer component uses the store provided by Mobx.Provider with the use of Mobx.Inject.
-Footerchild5 is also using Mobx.Inject to subscribe to the store Provided by Mobx.Provider FooterChild from 1 to 4 are just dummy components/fillers which does not use props nor injects.
+Footerchild5 is also using Mobx.Inject to observe the store provided by Mobx.Provider.

+FooterChilds from 1 to 4 are just dummy components/fillers which does not use props nor injects.

 # Install create-react-app globally